Jawnay/Jawnay/README.md

 I am that guy.
 I put in plenty of work on my craft, which allows me to improve and unforeseen rates.

 - 👀 I’m interested in Data Structures and Algorithms.
-- 🌱 I’m currently learning Data Structures and Algorithms.
+- 🌱 I’m currently learning Computer Systems

 <!---